Programming complexity

-Programming complexity (or software complexity) is a term that includes many properties of a piece of software, all of which affect internal interactions.
-According to several commentators, there is a distinction between the terms complex and complicated.
-Complicated implies being difficult to understand but with time and effort, ultimately knowable.
-Complex, on the other hand, describes the interactions between a number of entities.
-As the number of entities increases, the number of interactions between them would increase exponentially, and it would get to a point where it would be impossible to know and understand all of them.
-Similarly, higher levels of complexity in software increase the risk of unintentionally interfering with interactions and so increases the chance of introducing defects when making changes.
+Programming complexity (or software complexity) is a term that includes software properties that affect internal interactions.
+Several commentators distinguish between the terms "complex" and "complicated".
+Complicated implies being difficult to understand, but ultimately knowable.
+Complex, by contrast, describes the interactions between entities.
+As the number of entities increases, the number of interactions between them increases exponentially, making it impossible to know and understand them all.
+Similarly, higher levels of complexity in software increase the risk of unintentionally interfering with interactions, thus increasing the risk of introducing defects when changing the software.
 In more extreme cases, it can make modifying the software virtually impossible.

-The idea of linking software complexity to the maintainability of the software has been explored extensively by Professor Manny Lehman, who developed his Laws of Software Evolution from his research.
-He and his co-author Les Belady explored numerous possible Software Metrics in their oft-cited book, that could be used to measure the state of the software, eventually reaching the conclusion that the only practical solution would be to use one that uses deterministic complexity models.
+The idea of linking software complexity to software maintainability has been explored extensively by Professor Manny Lehman, who developed his Laws of Software Evolution.
+He and his co-author Les Belady explored numerous software metrics that could be used to measure the state of software, eventually concluding that the only practical solution is to use deterministic complexity models.